jon-jacky/Piety/editors/eden.md

 */string/* (or *?string?*) to search forward (or backward) for *string*.
 After that, when display editing, you can type the commands *^S* (or *^R*) to search forward (or backward) for that same *string*.
+The same search string remains in effect in all buffers until you re-assign it in another */.../* or *?...?* command.

 #### Cut and Paste ####